Top 5 Features introduced on Windows 10 October 2018 Update v1809!

 In addition, Your phone app lets you see your Timeline on the phone.
 You just need to be signed into the same Microsoft account on the PC and in the Microsoft Launcher app on the Android device.
 Android 7.0 or later is required for full functionality.

 October 2018 Update introduces new search previews in the Start menu.
 It’s now wider, with clear information about what type of items you’ve searched, whether documents on the PC or web results.
 Its sports clear tiles for Apps, Settings, Documents, Photos, and Web.
 When you actually run a search, and you can see the right-hand pane now opens automatically, that makes it much easier to get at system shortcuts, web search results, and so on.

 Dark theme File Explorer

-On previous Windows 10 version offers a dark mode that its limit the Start menu, Taskbar, Action center, Settings app, and Store.
+On previous Windows, 10 version offers a dark mode that limits the Start menu, Taskbar, Action center, Settings app, and Store.
 And now with October 2018 update this option extended to File Explorer.
 If you’re a dark mode fan then this new look is certainly for you.
 Head to Settings > Personalization > Colors, scroll to the bottom and for Choose your default app mode, choose Dark.